MikunsHub/powersync/architecture.md

 # Project Architecture
+## Overview

 This document provides an overview of the software architecture of the MQTT data acquisition and transformation project.
-The architecture is designed to handle data acquisition from various devices through MQTT, perform data transformation, and output the transformed data to the screen.
-Additionally, monitoring and alerting mechanisms are integrated to ensure the reliability and performance of the system.
+The architecture is designed to handle data acquisition from various devices(energy equipment such as PV inverters or batteries) through MQTT, perform data transformation, and output the transformed data to the screen.
+Additionally, monitoring mechanisms are integrated to ensure the reliability and performance of the system.

-## Overview

-The project's architecture is built to process data from energy equipment such as PV inverters or batteries through MQTT messages.
-The data is acquired and transformed before being presented on the screen.
 The architecture incorporates several components to achieve these goals.

 ## Project Structure